 What do beach bunnies and snow bunnies have in common?
 Skin problems caused by sun exposure.
 A day at the shore or on the slopes is wonderful for fresh air and physical exercise, but it’s extremely important not to overlook the negative impact sunshine can have on your skin.

 People who love to ski and snowboard must be especially alert.
-Exposure to sun reflecting off snow puts them at risk of sunburn, premature ageing and dilated capillaries.
+Exposure to sun reflecting off snow (known as albedo) puts them at risk of sunburn, premature ageing and dilated capillaries.
 Meanwhile, extreme cold, wind and altitude can lead to dry skin, dehydration and even chapped lips.

 In this article, we’ve got some timely suggestions to help you look terrific après ski, when you’re sitting around the fire and sipping cocoa (or something stronger).

 Skin care tip: Sunscreen is a must for beautiful skin

 As you may already know, your body manufactures essential vitamin D when the skin is exposed to the sun.
 It’s the reason we call Vitamin D “the sunshine vitamin.”
 Sadly, many of us don’t get enough.